asbjornenge/js-buildtool-comparison/README.md

 # JS Buildtool Comparison

-There is a growing number of available javascript buildtools our there.
+There is a growing number of available javascript buildtools out there.
 Trying to get a better overview, my local [jug](http://sjug.io) decided to have a hacknight and do some comparison.

 ## The Contenders

 ### [Grunt](http://gruntjs.com/) ★★★☆☆

 Grunt is the current king of the buildtools.
 It is widely used and there are lots of available [grunt-tasks](https://www.npmjs.org/search?q=grunt).
 Grunt has received some critique for being slow and for a complex configuration file.

 <img src="http://gruntjs.com/img/grunt-logo.png" width="150" />